Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 - Deploy multiple GitOps configurations on the _ArcBox-K3s_ cluster.

   - Browse to the _K3sGitOps.ps1_ script placed under _C:\ArcBox\GitOps_.
 The script will:
-    - Log in to your Azure subscription using your previously created service principal credentials
+    - Log in to your Azure subscription using Client VM system identity
     - Connect to _ArcBox-K3s_ cluster
     - Create the GitOps configurations to install the Flux extension as well deploying the NGINX ingress controller and the “Hello Arc” application
     - Create an icon for the Hello-Arc application on the desktop